AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/statistics/graph.rst

        :align: center
        :alt: Comparison of Two Indicators in the  Chart

 #.
-To compare the two charts by different indicators, click the **Compare with...**.
+To compare the two charts by different indicators, click the :guilabel:`Compare with...`.
 #.
 By clicking on the indicator name in the chart key, you can hide its drawing.
 #.
 The scale of the *parameter to compare with* will differ from the first function on the chart, so we have displayed one more scale in the right
 #.
 When you hover over any point on the charts with a mouse, a detailed hint will pop up.